emerge-ehri/sphinxcontrib-excel-table/README.rst

 sphinxcontrib-excel-table
 =========================

+.. warning:: This is a modified version forked from the original https://github.com/hackerain/sphinxcontrib-excel-table project.
+Very basic support for allowing html rendering in the table columns was added.

 The sphinxcontrib-excel-table extension is to render an excel file as an excel-alike table in Sphinx documentation.

 This contrib is inspired by sphinxcontrib-excel, which uses pyexcel and handsontable to do the